pinting/FreakShow/docs/Plot.md

 # Plot of FreakShow

-The narrative of the protagonist takes place after the events of the game.

 ## Part00

+_Music Part00 is playing in one loop_

 ### Room

 The protagonist wakes up in the middle of the night.
 The location is an Eastern European block of flats.
-He stands next to an old rotten mattress - at the left side of the apartment.
+He stands next to an old rotten mattress - on the left side of the apartment.
 Two lights are hovering over the wretched room and lightning up the parquet which covers the whole floor.
-At the right side, an old fridge stands companied by an old table and a cupboard.
+On the right side, an old fridge stands companied by an old table and a cupboard.
 Every surface is filled with empty bottles and trash.
 In the middle of the flat, a door is present, which leads into the hallway.

 As the darkness fades away and the player gains control, the narrator says:

-`It was already late into the night when something woke me up.`
+`It was near dawn when something woke me up.`

 ### Hallway